funhatch/DLL_Wrapper_Generator/README.md

 			directory for "ori_$(DLLname).dll"

-	-allowchains	Generated DLL will parse "$(DLLname).ini" for a "DLL_Chain " entry containing the name of a local DLL to load.
+	-allowchains	Generated DLL will parse "$(DLLname).ini" for a "DLL_Chain=" entry containing the name of a local DLL to load.
 This allows multiple DLL wrappers to be loaded for the same DLL.
 If no entry is found, generated DLL checks the system default directory for the original DLL.